Ramón Beteta Quintana: Biography

 Beteta was one of the founders of the National School of Economics at the UNAM, where he taught from 1924 to 1942.
 He also taught at law school, taught at the National Preparatory School (1925-1928), and taught in secondary schools in Mexico City.
 He became a member of the League of professionals and intellectuals in the PRM in 1939.
 He managed the 1945 election campaign for president Miguel Alemán Valdés.

 Beteta held various positions in three presidential administrations: Director-General of the Department of National Statistics of the Department of Industry and Trade from 1933 to 1935; Deputy Foreign Minister from 1936 to 1940; and Secretary of Finance and Public Credit from 1946 to 1952.
 Later he was the Ambassador of Mexico in Italy (1952-1955) and Greece (1955-1958).
 Towards the end of his life he became involved in journalism as Director-General of the Novedades and the Diario de la Tarde between 1958 and 1964.

-He died of a heart attack on 5 October 1965.
+He died of a heart attack on 5 October 1965, aged 63.